mhyoosefian/Monocular-Visual-Odometry/README.md

 This repo contains an implementation of a conventional Monocular Visual Odomtery (MVO) and an enhanced MVO referred to as Fast MVO (FMVO).
 MVO refers to the process of the incrementally estimating the position and orientation of a single camera moving in the 3D space.

 # How to use the code
-To obtain the exact same results that are presented below, please run the function `plotBothResults.m`.
+To obtain the exact same results as presented below, please run the function `plotBothResults.m`.
 To run algorithms separately, please refer to their respective sections.
 At the end of the two following sections, it is explained how to run the corresponding algorithm.

 # Conventional MVO
 There are several approaches to MVO, among which I have focused on "2D-2D motion estimation".
 In this approach, The following steps are implemented for each two consecutive images: